antoineruzette/cities-and-greenhouse-gas-emissions/README.md

 gaussian naive bayes, gradient boosting, decision tree, random forest, and support vector machine clasifier): predicting the decrease or increase in emissions of cities
 * GUI: vizualisation of the NLP results (barplot and bigrams network plot) - freely available at: https://mda-somalia.herokuapp.com/

+NB: be gentle with the GUI, he's slow.